MozillaItalia/Mozilla-Italia-l10n-guide/README.md

 ### What does it take to become a contributor?
 * good command of the English language, *very* good command of the Italian language^

-* an interest in the world of Open Software (you don't necessarily have to be a technologist or some kind of engineer, many of our finest translators started as simple satisfied users of Firefox and other Mozilla products!)
+* an interest in the world of Open Software (you don’t necessarily have to be a technologist or some kind of engineer, many of our finest translators started as simple satisfied users of Firefox and other Mozilla products!)

 * commitment to follow the translation project assigned to you through time, to make an effort and comply with Mozilla Italia localization guidelines